fedluc/HSMC/README.md

                           *cavity_distance.dat* while the interaction potential between the cavities is written to *cavity_psi.dat*.
 For the cavity simulations the                                     calculations of pressure, radial distribution function, chemical potential and order parameter are not available.
                           Default: `cavity 0 1.2 0.0 100 0.01`.

-* **Chemical potential**: The chemical potential can be computed via the Widom insertion method via the keyword `widom` which requires two numerical values: (1) The number of insertions that have to be performed each time the chemical potential is sampled and (2) the sampling interval.
+* **Chemical potential**: The chemical potential can be computed via the Widom insertion method if the keyword `widom` is specified.
+This keyword requires two numerical                                 values: (1) The number of insertions that have to be performed each time the chemical potential is sampled and (2) the sampling interval.
 The output is written to the file *chem_pot.dat*.
 Default: `widom 100 0`.